-Registration for this fund on Grantium is now open.
+Registration for this fund will open on Grantium at any time.

 There will be an Expression of Interest stage (which all applicants must complete before being able to submit a full application), after which projects that are considered to have a strong potential to deliver against the aims and outcomes of the fund will be invited to submit a full application.